- Describe strategies for beginning Internet research, including using Google Scholar

 When you are researching on the web, search engines are effective tools for locating web pages relevant to your research, and they can save you time and frustration.
 However, for searches to yield the best results, you need a strategy and some basic knowledge of how search engines work.
 Without a clear search strategy, using a search engine is like wandering aimlessly in a field of corn looking for the perfect ear.

 Click on the video below to learn more techniques for effective Internet searching.

 Beginning your research with Google or another search engine is an easy way to quickly get an overview of your topic.
 Even more effective than Google Search is Google Advanced Search, and even better than that for academic resources is Google Scholar.
 Let’s consider Marvin’s experience.

-Marvin, a college student at Any University, continues his discussion with the online professor about where to find sources.
+Marvin, a college student at Any College, continues his discussion with the online professor about where to find sources.

 Marvin: So can I just use Google or Bing to find sources?